-Google shared drives is a shared space where teams can easily store, search, and access their files anywhere, from any device.
+Google shared drives are a shared space where teams can easily share, store, search, and access their files anywhere, from any device.

 Files in shared drives belong to the team instead of an individual.
 Even if members leave, the files stay exactly where they are so your team can continue to share information and get work done.

 Shared drives are intended for University faculty and staff to use for business continuity.
 They are ideal for projects or teams with rotating membership.
 Explore other storage services available using the Select Storage Options tool.

 Data classified as private and highly-restricted (e.g., HIPAA, PCI) should not be stored in a shared drive.
 See University Policy re: Data Security Classification

 - Files are owned by the team, not by an individual.

 - All members of a shared drive see the same content, which makes permissions easy to manage.